 GUIDELINES FOR JOB CLASS USE

-Works under the limited supervision of the Assistant Treasurer for Debt Management.
+Receives administrative direction from the Assistant Treasurer for Debt Management.

 EXAMPLES OF DUTIES